PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 come from an exclusive rank-four NHWC→NCHW adapter.
 Both Add inputs are rewired together, all operand adapters are removed, and Add output shape and per-axis quantization move into NHWC.
-Adapter-sharing, output-post-adapter, unary/Swish/Split operand, recursive Add, and quantized-post families remain in legacy until independently characterized.
+Adapter-sharing, output-post-adapter, unary/Swish/Split operand, recursive Add, and mixed-input quantized-post families remain in legacy until independently characterized.
 The indexed pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct or supported unary Concat companions.
 It preserves the non-commutative Sub